This post contains affiliate links for your convenience. Click here to read my full disclosure policy.

 - 4 cups whole milk

-- Bring to a boil and cook for 5 to 8 minutes until fork tender.
+- Once near boiling, reduce heat to a simmer and cook until potatoes are fork tender.

-- Add corn, bacon, onions, milk, cream, salt and pepper to potato pot.
+- Add corn, reserved bacon, milk, salt and pepper to pot.